cameronnewbould/Portfolio_Project_SQL_Tableau_Airbnb/README.md

 ---

+# 🛠 Tableau Skills & Techniques Demonstrated

+This project showcases practical Tableau and data visualisation skills relevant to data analyst roles:

+✔ Interactive dashboard design
+✔ Geographic mapping and spatial analysis
+✔ Cross-filter dashboard interactivity
+✔ Dynamic tooltips with embedded visualisations
+✔ KPI card design and formatting
+✔ Heatmaps and comparative matrix analysis
+✔ Donut chart visualisation
+✔ Parameter and filter integration
+✔ Distribution and comparative pricing analysis
+✔ Dashboard layout and UX design principles

+---

 ## 🎯 Project Objectives
 The primary goals of this project are to:

 - **Demonstrate professional SQL EDA workflow for a portfolio project**
 - **Generate a cleaned fact table for further analysis with Tableau** `listings_dashboard.csv`
+- **Design an interactive dashboard with Tableau** `airbnb_dashboard.twb`

 - Explore the distribution and characteristics of Airbnb listings across NYC
 - Identify pricing patterns and outliers
 - Evaluate host activity and total revenue potential
 - Analyse reviews, popularity, and booking patterns
 - Investigate availability trends and seasonal effects
 - Examine geographic distribution and potential clusters of listings
+- Build an interactive dashboard suitable for executive-level exploration
+- Demonstrate professional Tableau dashboard development skills

 ---